 The Ziwiye Treasure

-One of the most important hoard aiding our understanding of Scythian culture and artistic production is the Ziwiye treasure.
+One of the most important hoards aiding our understanding of Scythian culture and artistic production is the Ziwiye treasure.
 The Ziwiye Treasure (from an archaeological site in modern Iran) is currently used in the art market to specify a precise hoard, discovered in 1947, and now widely dispersed.
 The hoard comprises artefacts (from gold jewellery to everyday use bronze items) coming from different cultures.
-The identification of the art styles of the treasure is a complex task since the items show Assyrian, Urartian, Scythian and even Achaemenid influence.
+The identification of the art styles of the treasure is a complex task since the items show Assyrian, Urartian, Scythian and even proto-Achaemenid influence.
 Even the precise dating of the hoard is still under discussion: the most accredited dating from scholars and archaeologists is the 9th century BC.